upretip/blog/_posts/2019-1-1-SQL-Code-Snippets.md

 Things to be careful about
 - _`syntax` errors_: spell things correctly
+- _`appearance`_: Write sql commands in uppercase, new line if multiple columns in select statement.
+One line per function.

 Basic selection; retrun first 10

+SELECT

 ```
 SELECT *
 FROM sales_table
 LIMIT 10 ;
 ```

+WHERE

 Filter using single criteria